 At 7,100+ yards distance off the tee around Sedgefield Country Club is pretty much irrelevant and like most Donald Ross layouts accuracy and precise placement off the tee is important.
 The course layout will suit the player who plots his way around with good course management and a premium on hitting greens in regulation.

-Last year Si Woo Kim closed with a -3 (67) for a five stroke victory and his first PGA Tour win.
+In 2016, Si Woo Kim closed with a -3 (67) for a five stroke victory and his first PGA Tour win.
 He had a -21 (259) total, tying the 72-hole tournament record set by Carl Pettersson.
 He finished the week 51st for Driving Distance, 6th for Driving Accuracy, T8 for GIR & and T5 in Putts per Round.
 The highlight of Kim’s play was a bogey-free second round 60 which included 8 Birdies and 1 Eagle.

 In 2015, a 51 year old Davis Love III became the third-oldest winner on the PGA Tour when he captured the Wyndham Championship.
-Love had this to say after the final round;

 “This week I putted really well.
 Made some great putts today that won the tournament for me.”